cometbft/qa-infra/README.md

     make terraform-init
     ```

+41. If you are using `scripts/runtests.py`, execut it now to update your `./testnet.toml` according to your templates.
+    Use the `-s` flag to run it just once, as in `python3 runtests.py -l log.log -o flood_options.json -s`
+    Otherwise, ensure that your `./testnet.toml` is correct.

 5. Create the VMs for the validators and Prometheus as specified in `./testnet.toml`
     Be sure to use your actual DO token and SSH key fingerprints for the `do_token` and `do_ssh_keys` variables.